Brian Cox – Por Que Precisamos Dos Exploradores

 every creator and destroyer of civilization,

-todo criador e destruidor da civilização,
+todo criador e destruidor de civilização,

 every king and peasant, every young couple in love,